 You can use one teaspoon of tea tree oil and two tablespoons of filtered water – mix the two and keep the mixture in the refrigerator for a while.
-Gently apply around your eye at least thrice a day until the swelling and pain have gone down.
+Dilute the solution a bit and dip a clean cotton ball into it.
+Gently apply it around your eye at least thrice a day until the swelling and pain have gone down.
+Just ensure the essential oil doesn’t directly get into the eye.
 Tea tree oil is known to inhibit the activity of Staphylococcus bacterium (1).

 2. Helps Prevent Bladder Infections

 Tea tree oil is effective against the antibiotic-resistant bacteria – which is why it can work well in preventing bladder infections.
 The vapors of tea tree oil inhibit the bacteria (one of them being E.coli) that cause these infections.
 Adding ten drops of the oil to your bath water can be used as a wash for your urethra opening – which can aid in the treatment.
 But since there is limited research on this, it is better you consult your doctor.

 As it is a strong antiseptic, tea tree oil can fight fungal infections that might cause your nails to become brittle.
 It can also help treat yellow or discolored nails.
 You just need to mix half a teaspoon of vitamin E oil with a few drops of tea tree oil.
 Rub the solution on your nails and massage for a few minutes.
 Leave it on for 30 minutes, post which you can rinse the mixture off with lukewarm water.
 Pat dry and apply a moisturizing lotion.
 Doing this twice a month can give you the desired results.